Kr1sh1/KCL-Timetable-To-ICS/README.md

 ### Known Issues:
 * Problem: Login failed even though credentials are correct
 * Cause: On windows 10, pasting the password in the terminal doesn't work for some reason due to the "getpass" module.
-* Solution: You will need to type the password into the terminal
+* Solution: You will need to type the password into the terminal (or just edit your username and password directly into the script)